damiencarbery/quotes/README.md

 ---

-"The difference between great work and an idea for great work is am the sweat, time, effort and agony that go into engaging great idea and turning it into something real." - Unknown
+"The difference between great work and an idea for great work is the sweat, time, effort and agony that go into engaging a great idea and turning it into something real." - Unknown

 ---